solo-io/gloo-docs/gloo/docs/dev/writing_auth_plugins/_index.md

 Gloo will use the [Lookup function](https://golang.org/pkg/plugin/#Plugin.Lookup) to find the exported variable and assert that it in fact implements the expected interface.

-You can specify the name of the variable Gloo looks for when you reference your plugin in your virtual services:
+You can specify the name of the variable Gloo looks for when you reference your plugin in your Virtual Services:

 {{< highlight yaml "hl_lines=5" >}}
 plugin_auth: